-all Audit Committee members are independent and satisfy the financial literacy requirements required for service on the Audit Committee under the rules of the NYSE; and at least some of the independent Directors have experience as senior executives of a public or substantial private company.
+all Audit Committee members are independent and satisfy the financial literacy requirements required for service on the Audit Committee under the rules of the NYSE; and For more information on stockholder nominations, see "Additional Information-Stockholder Proposals and Nominations."

+at least some of the independent Directors have experience as senior executives of a public or substantial private company.